-The purpose of this document is to provide a framework that increases the access for our citizens to educational opportunities through the design, development, implementation, instruction, and evaluation of distance learning programs and courses offered for academic credit at Louisiana Tech University.
-These policies and procedures, in conjunction with the Distance Education Policy Statement of The Commission on Colleges Southern Association of Colleges and Schools (SACS), The Louisiana Board of Regents, and the University of Louisiana System, are intended to help individuals involved in distance education to be successful and to ensure quality of instruction, delivery, assessment, and continuous improvement.
+The purpose of this policy is to provide a framework that increases the access for our citizens to educational opportunities through the design, development, implementation, and evaluation of distance learning courses and programs offered for academic credit at Louisiana Tech University.
+These policies and procedures, in conjunction with the Distance Education Policy Statement of The Southern Association of Colleges and Schools Commission on Colleges (SACSCOC), The Louisiana Board of Regents, and the University of Louisiana System, are intended to help everyone involved in distance education to be successful and to ensure quality of instruction, delivery, assessment, and continuous improvement.

-Louisiana Tech University continually endeavors to be a world-class leader in eLearning by offering educational opportunities for a global community to meet the needs of undergraduate, graduate, and non-traditional students - anytime, anywhere.
+Louisiana Tech University’s mission to be a world-class leader in e-Learning by offering educational opportunities for a global community to meet the needs of undergraduate, graduate, and non-traditional students.

 Definition of Distance Education

-We have used SACS/COC’s definition for distance education in this document: “Distance education is defined as a formal educational process in which the majority of the instruction (interaction between students and instructors and among students) in a course occurs when students and instructors are not in the same place.
+SACSCOC’s definition for distance education is used in this document: “distance education is a formal educational process in which the majority of the instruction (interaction between students and instructors and among students) in a course occurs when students and instructors are not in the same place.
 Instruction may be synchronous or asynchronous.
 A distance education course may use the internet; one-way and two-way transmissions through open broadcast, closed circuit, cable, microwave, broadband lines, fiber optics, satellite, or wireless communications devices; audio conferencing; or video cassettes, DVD’s, and CD-ROMs if used as part of the distance learning course or program."

-Distance education (eLearning courses or modifications thereto) shall comply with all of the standard practices, procedures, and criteria which have been established for traditional in-the classroom courses including but not limited to faculty involvement at the level of course development, selection of qualified individuals to teach the course, pedagogical determinations about appropriate class size, approvals at College and University Committee levels (Instructional Policies Committee for undergraduate and Graduate Council for graduate level offerings with final approval by the University President) and oversight of all final course offerings by appropriate academic personnel to ensure conformity with established traditions of course quality and relevance to programs.
-Louisiana Tech University will adhere to Quality Matters (QM), a faculty-centered, peer review process to certify the quality of online courses and online components, in both the design and evaluation stages of course development, and to ensure quality assurance.
+Distance education courses and programs (e-Learning courses or modifications thereto) shall comply with all of the standard practices, procedures, and criteria which have been established for traditional in-the-classroom courses including but not limited to faculty involvement at the level of course development, selection of qualified individuals to teach the course, pedagogical determinations about appropriate class size, approvals at College and University Committee levels (Instructional Policies Committee for undergraduate and Graduate Council for graduate level offerings with final approval by the University President) and oversight of all final course offerings by the appropriate academic personnel to ensure conformity with previously established traditions of course quality and relevance to programs.

 Basic Principles of Good Practice